kmels/kmels.net/posts/topics/My favorite Pink Floyd songs.markdown

 * **Any color you like**.
 This is the most representative psychedelic sound I can think of.
 There is not a lot left to say, it is waves of sound perfectly harmonized.
 Overall enjoyment: 10/10

-* **Set The Controls For The Heart Of The Sun**.
-Just... terrific.
-It makes me think of a desert planet, probably because of Pompeii.
-The title summarizes the lyrics on this one for me; it is about trying to masterize mind controls, the most important controls you will ever set.
-Overall enjoyment: 9/10

 * **Brain Damage**.
 This one makes it inevitable to think of Syd living freely and independently in his world.
 The phrase _The